vvaltchev/tilck/README.md

 binary level.
 Project's small-scale and simple design makes it the **perfect playground** for playing in kernel mode while retaining the ability to compare how the *very same* *usermode bits* run on the Linux kernel as well.
 That's a **unique feature** in the realm of educational kernels.
-Thanks to that, to build a program for Tilck it's enough to use a `i686-musl` toolchain from [bootlin.com](https://toolchains.bootlin.com).
+Because of that, building a program for Tilck requires just a `i686-musl` toolchain from [bootlin.com](https://toolchains.bootlin.com).
 Tilck has **no need** to have its own set of custom written applications, like most educational kernels do.
 It just runs mainstream Linux programs like the **BusyBox** suite.
 While the Linux-compatibility and the monolithic design might seem a limitation from